 Advice and Support on Asylum Issues

-The Gateway Protection Programme (GPP) is the UK quota refugee scheme providing assistance to refugees designated as especially vulnerable by the United Nations High Commissioner for Refugees.
+The Gateway Protection Programme (GPP) was the UK quota refugee scheme providing assistance to refugees designated as especially vulnerable by the United Nations High Commissioner for Refugees.

-It is co-funded by the UK Border Agency and the European Refugee Fund (ERFIII) and has been running since 2004.
+It was co-funded by the UK Border Agency and the European Refugee Fund (ERFIII) and had been running since 2004.